Linux Package Configuration

 Check the runtime user of the collector process:

-The output will show the process running as the bdot
+The output will show the process running as the bdot user when unprivileged mode is enabled.

 BDOT_USER and BDOT_GROUP

 Controls the runtime user and group.
-Usually used in conjunction with BDOT_UNPRIVILEGED
+Usually used in conjunction with BDOT_UNPRIVILEGED.

 Example Configuration